 Sales of student housing rentals by the University are not subject to collection of state or local hotel occupancy taxes.
 A dormitory or other housing facility owned or leased and operated by an institution of higher education and used by the institution for the purpose of providing sleeping accommodations for persons engaged in an education program or activity at the University is excluded from the definition of a hotel under Texas Tax Code 156.001 (2).

 The University is not exempt from payment of taxes imposed by another state.

-Departments shall calculate and collect sales taxes for all taxable items sold unless a properly completed and signed Texas Sales and Use Tax Exemption or Resale Certificate is obtained from the purchaser and a copy is attached to the deposit form.
+Departments shall calculate and collect sales taxes for all taxable items sold unless a properly completed and signed Texas Sales and Use Tax Resale Certificate/Exemption Certificate is obtained from the purchaser and a copy is 1) attached to the deposit form for cash and check sales, or 2) maintained by the department for credit card sales.
 Deposit forms for taxable sales should have revenues and sales taxes itemized separately using proper taxable revenue accounts.
-(References)

 The Finance Office can assist in providing sales tax guidance to departments.
 Additional guidance to determine whether a sale is subject to sales tax may be found at the following websites: